josetapadas/jose-tapadas-web/content/pages/about.md

 ---
 I am recovering Electrotechnical engineer turned software developer.
 Professionally for the past years I've been working mostly as a full stack developer, specifically with Ruby on Rails, Python and ReactJS.

-Currently I'm broadening my academical knowledge and experience in the fields of Deep Learning and Statistics.

 ![ubs](/media/ubs.png)

 I am working at [UBS](https://www.ubs.com) (Zürich) as a senior UI developer.
 Mainly designing and developing tailored ReactJS applications for the multiple digital banking contexts.